nwneisen/mke-docs/content/docs/tutorials/authentication-provider-setup/using-okta-as-an-oidc-provider.md

 ---
-title: Using Okta as an OIDC provider
+title: Setting up Okta as an OIDC provider
 weight: 1
 ---